 I created this Slow Cooker Turkey Breast after trying a handful of recipes for turkey breast and being disappointed by the bland looking skin, dry meat and mediocre gravy.
 So I tossed out everything I’d read and decided to come up with my own version using a slow cooker.
-This is by far the juiciest turkey breast I’ve ever had – without fussing with brining.
+This is by far the juiciest turkey breast I’ve ever had – without brining.
 And my friends agreed!

 WATCH HOW TO MAKE IT

 SLOW COOKER: Many people have said that my slow cooker looks like a pressure cooker.
 They are actually correct, it is a slow cooker and pressure cooker in one (but no, it is not an Instant Pot).
 It is called a Breville Fast-Slow Cooker (it’s an Australian product).
 I use the slow cooker function for this recipe.

 RECIPE VIDEO above.
 I've tried a handful of other methods over the years.
 This has produced the juiciest turkey breast by far, without brining the breast in advance.
 Plus slow cooking is very forgiving so you don't need to be spot on with the cooking time.
 SCALE RECIPE by moving slider on Servings to adjust for different turkey weights.
 Complete your feast - browse the new Thanksgiving Recipe Index!